guotong1988/guotong1988.github.io/core_research/_posts/2024-02-01-auto-re-label.md

 ![fig2](/assets/png/auto-relabel/fig2.png)

-Our method contains 4 steps:
+Our automatic noisy data correction method contains 4 steps:

 Step-1.
-It is a classification task.
-We have a human labeled dataset-v0 and a model-v0 that is trained on dataset-v0's training dataset.
+We assume it is a classification task.
+We have a human-labeled dataset-v0 (training dataset and dev dataset) and a model-v0 that is trained on dataset-v0's training dataset.

 Step-2.
 Using model-v1 to predict the classification label for dataset-v0.
 If the predicted label of dataset-v0 (training dataset and dev dataset) do not equal to the human label of dataset-v0, we think they are the noisy data.

 Step-3.
 We randomly re-set each of the noisy data label to model predicted label or human label.
 Each setting possibility becomes a new dataset with training + dev dataset.
-Then we get 2^N datasets (dataset-v1, dataset-v2 ... dataset-vN) and 2^N models (model-v1, model-v2 ... model-vN).
+Then we get $2^N$ datasets ($dataset-v1, dataset-v2 ... dataset-vN$) and $2^N$ models ($model-v1, model-v2 ... model-vN$).

 Step-4.
-We use dev dataset accuracy to select the best dataset from all the 2^N datasets.
+We use dev dataset accuracy to select the best dataset from all the $2^N$ datasets.
 The best dataset becomes the new dataset-v0.

 ### 4. Discussion